 In larger centres, hotels feature coin-operated washing machines and dryers.
 Hand washing facilities are also available.
 On our Western Australia tours, hand washing facilities are available at each of our Wilderness Lodges (however, hand washing is not encouraged at Bungle Bungle Wilderness Lodge due to water conservation principles).

-Our Wilderness Lodges are licensed to sell alcohol with the exception of Hawk Dreaming Wilderness Lodge.
-They stock a range of alcoholic beverages for purchase, allowing you to enjoy an evening drink
+Every lodge and hotel in the Kimberley are licensed to sell alcohol.
+They stock a limited range of alcoholic beverages for purchase, allowing you to enjoy an evening drink (to guest over 18 years of age).
+Passengers cannot bring their own alcohol.

 Are there any luggage restrictions?